 There are two local institutions that deserve a mention.
 The first is the Rochester Public Market (open throughout the year on Tuesday, Thursday and Saturday).
 More than just a market, it is a popular meeting point, and a place to find a whole variety of fresh foods and meals or snacks to eat on the go.
 Then there is Wegmans, a regional grocery chain that is a favourite with the locals, and has an immense range of hot and cold meals to take away or eat in store.

-As for the drink, there are craft breweries, dstilleries and vineyards… More to come in a later post.
+As for the drink, there are craft breweries, distilleries and vineyards… (Read more in my post about Drinking My Way Around Rochester.)

 Staying and Travelling in Rochester

 Rochester has its own airport, with connecting flights from local and international airports in North America.
 It is ideally placed as a centre, within easy reach of the Great Lakes, and of the Finger Lakes wine region.
 Many visitors hire cars to get around the city and to explore the local area.
 But there are opportunities for walking and cycling within the city, and buses are available for local trips or to travel further afield.

 There are several hotels in the city centre.
 I was a guest at the newly renovated Hyatt Regency Hotel, the tallest hotel in the city with breathtaking views (if you go high enough you can just glimpse Lake Ontario in the distance).
 I enjoyed cocktails and gourmet food in the Center City Terrace and Lounge, a great way to end a day’s sightseeing in Rochester.

 Thanks to Rachel and the team at Visit Rochester for their hospitality during my visit to Rochester.